-If you heard about a convolutional neural network then it is a huge network and one layer of it as well detect edges must be using some optimized approach.
-But let’s walk through a simple approach using OpenCV concept of Image gradients
+If you have heard about a convolutional neural network, it is a huge network, and one layer of it also detects edges must be using some optimized approach.
+But let’s walk through a simple approach using the OpenCV concept of Image gradients.

-Calculation of gradient results in a matrix which design an edgy part of the original image.
+Calculating the gradient results in a matrix that designs a pointed part of the original image.

-It will find the edges in either of the direction.
+It will find the edges in either direction.
 You can specify the direction of the derivative.
 You can also specify the kernel size by parameter “ksize”.

-It is the combination of Sobel gradient in both direction.
-We will try to see the python software development of it with the help of some code.
+It is the combination of the Sobel gradient in both directions.
+We will try to see the Python software development India of it with the help of some code.

-You must be thinking of how derivatives can help in detecting edges in an image.
+You might be thinking of how derivatives can help detect edges in an image.
 Let’s dive into the mathematical details of it.

-As we calculate the derivative of an image its curve changes as the different color intensity becomes upright.
+As we calculate the derivative of an image, its curve changes as the different color intensities become upright.